anv2amar/deBruijn/cppCode/README.md

   your code.
 Make sure to mention the libraries in the TARGET_LINK_LIBRARIES of CMakeLists.txt which is a build configuration file that comes along with any project you create in CLion.

-  The entire project can be downloaded from this [link](https://github.com/NNSatyaKarthik/DeBruijnGraph).